-The Jump Start Tops Tech Career Diploma is a career-focused curriculum track for students who may wish to start at a community college, technical/trade school, or enter the workforce.
-Jump Start students may also attend a 2-year college and transfer to a 4-year college/university.
-Students will become career ready by completing certain career electives and earning industry-based credentials (IBCs) which are required for graduation.
+• The Jump Start Tops Tech Career Diploma is a career-focused curriculum track for students who may wish to start at a community college, technical or trade school, or enter the workforce.
+Jump Start students may also attend a 2-year college and transfer to a 4-year college or university.